Los Angeles Probate Attorney

-When an individual dies, there may be various reasons that the settlement of the estate and distribution of their assets may be handled in California probate court.
-If there is a dispute about a will or trust, it is handled in probate court.
+When an individual dies, there are various reasons that the settlement of the estate and distribution of their assets may be handled in Los Angeles probate court.
+If there is a dispute about a will or trust, it is handled in probate court by a Los Angeles estate litigation attorney.

 If your inheritance is at risk, you need the guidance of a knowledgeable probate litigation attorney.
-Albertson & Davidson provides an experienced California probate litigation team that has earned a reputation for aggressive courtroom skills to meet the needs of our clients.
+Albertson & Davidson, LLP provides an experienced Los Angeles probate litigation team that has earned a reputation for aggressive courtroom skills to meet the needs of our clients.
 Our attorneys focus on handling complex estate and inheritance litigation matters involving probate, wills, and trusts.

-If you are involved in a probate dispute or you have concerns about a recently deceased loved one’s will, trust, or estate, an attorney from Albertson & Davidson can help.
+If you are involved in a probate dispute or you have concerns about a recently deceased loved one’s will, trust, or estate, an attorney from Albertson & Davidson, LLP can help.

 We often hear from prospective clients who have questions after receiving a Notice of Administration stating that any objections to upcoming probate proceedings must be raised.
 You need not wait.
-You should consult a probate litigation attorney for any concerns regarding the distribution of significant assets in an estate.
+You should consult a Los Angeles probate attorney for any concerns regarding the distribution of significant assets in an estate.

 We Get Results